Tengs-Penkwe/MicroMath/README.md

+# MicroMath

+MicroMath is a simple symbolic math library written in Prolog.
+It provides basic functionality for performing symbolic differentiation and integration.

+## Features

+- Symbolic differentiation
+- Symbolic integration
+- LaTeX conversion (partial support)

-# How to run tests
+## How to run tests
 To run the tests in your Prolog project, you can do the following steps:

 First, make sure you are in the root directory of your project.